 Completed Application Form

-Applicants to the VLS LLM programs have two options to submit an application.
+Applicants to the VLS LLM program from the United States have two options to submit an application.

 - Preferred Method: Submit your application through the Law School Admission Council (LSAC)

 - Other Method: Submit your application through the VLGS Web Application

-- Goals Essay (500 word limit) - In essay format, describe the goals that are motivating you to pursue a Law/Master's or LLM degree.
-How do you think the skills and experience you will gain at Vermont Law School will help you achieve these goals?
+- Goals Essay (500 word limit) - In essay format, describe the goals that are motivating you to pursue a graduate program.
+How do you think the skills and experience you will gain at Vermont Law and Graduate School will help you achieve these goals?

 LETTERS OF RECOMMENDATION